 Alice in Wonderland

-Lewis Carroll's classic book, Alice's Adventures in Wonderland, has been adapted for film over 20 times since the first silent film in 1903.
-The most famous of the adaptations is probably the Disney animated movie from 1951.
-This latest version is directed by Tim Burton, who lent his trademark surreal style to another classic children's book adaptation, Roald Dahl's Charlie and the Chocolate Factory, in 2005.
+Lewis Carroll’s classic book, Alice’s Adventures in Wonderland, has been adapted for film over 20 times since the first silent film in 1903.
+The most famous adaptation is probably the Disney animated movie from 1951.
+The latest version is directed by Tim Burton, who lent his trademark surreal style to another classic children’s book adaptation, Roald Dahl’s Charlie and the Chocolate Factory in 2005.

 Because of Winn-Dixie